svoisen/sean.voisen.org/_posts/2015-10-23-lessons-year-engineering-manager.md

 ---
 layout: post
-title: Lessons From a Year as an Engineering Manager
+title: Lessons from a year as an engineering manager
 ---
 <blockquote><p><em>Note: This post is also available on <a href="https://medium.com/@svoisen/lessons-from-a-year-as-an-engineering-manager-871df4a762f">Medium</a>.</em></p></blockquote>